What is news anxiety?

 - Talk to a friend or loved one about how you’re feeling

-- Practice mindfulness or another meditation to help reset your mind
+- Practice mindfulness or meditation to help reset your mind

-- Step away from your phone and other devices for short or longer periods
+- Step away from your phone and other devices for however long you need to

 - Go outside for a walk or a run – any physical activity can help

-- Get involved with a community activity to support something you care deeply about – this could even be related to news that has affected you.
-Eg. charity fundraising to support war refugees.
+- Get involved with a community activity to support something you care deeply about.
+This could even be related to news that has affected you, such as charity fundraising to support war refugees.

 Interrogate your thoughts